-Only matters included in the agenda are dealt with
+45. Only matters included in the agenda are dealt with

-- 45(1) Subject to the provisions of sub-rules (2) and (5) only matters included in an agenda for a meeting may be dealt with. - (2) A proposal in terms of sub-rule (1) need not be seconded and no debate about the proposal is allowed. - (3) A proposal referred to in sub-rule (2) is carried if the councillors present at a meeting unanimously adopt it. - An urgent report received from the executive or a section 79-committee if the municipality has a plenary executive system or the executive mayor, as the case may be, may be tabled and considered during a council meeting with the express prior permission of the speaker.
-An urgent report received from a section 79-committee may be tabled and considered at an executive or mayoral committee meeting with the express prior approval of the mayor or the executive mayor, as the case may be.
+- (1) Subject to the provisions of sub-rules (2) and (5) only matters included in an agenda for a meeting may be dealt with. - (2) A councillor may at any time during a meeting propose that sub-rule (1) be suspended to allow discussion of any matter not included in the agenda and must give reasons for his or her proposal. - (3) A proposal in terms of sub-rule (2) need not be seconded and no debate about the proposal is allowed. - (4) A proposal referred to in sub-rule (2) is carried if the Councillors present at a meeting unanimously adopt it. - (5) An urgent report received from the Executive Mayor or a section 79-committee, as the case may be, may be tabled and considered during a Council meeting with the express prior permission of the Speaker.

+45A.
 Tabling of documents and consideration of tabled documents

-45A(1) Whenever the chairperson during a council meeting puts the matter referred to in sub-rule 78(de) to the order, the executive mayor or a member of the mayoral committee designated by the executive mayor, or the municipal manager, as the case may be, shall -
+- Whenever the chairperson during a Council meeting puts the matter referred to in sub-rule 78(e) to the order, the Executive Mayor or a member of the Mayoral Committee designated by the Executive Mayor, or the Municipal Manager, as the case may be, shall -

-- (a) rise; - (b) briefly state the nature of each document she or he shall table; and - (c) hand the documents referred to in that item up to the chairperson. - (2) No debate regarding the tabling of a document shall be allowed at the time of its tabling, unless that document has been included in the agenda for the meeting concerned and it was distributed to the councillors who must attend the meeting together with the notice of the meeting. - (3) The chairperson at a meeting where a document is tabled that has not been included in the agenda for that meeting, shall ensure that the municipal manager take the necessary steps to ensure that such document shall be submitted - - (a) to the executive mayor or relevant committee, if any; or - (b) at the first ordinary council meeting next ensuing, as the case may be, provided that the speaker -
+(a) rise; - (b) briefly state the nature of each document she or he shall table; and - (c) hand the documents referred to in that item up to the chairperson. - (2) No debate regarding the tabling of a document shall be allowed at the time of its tabling, unless that document has been included in the agenda for the meeting concerned and it was distributed to the Councillors who must attend the meeting together with the notice of the meeting.

+(3) The chairperson at a meeting where a document is tabled that has not been included in the agenda for that meeting, shall ensure that the Municipal Manager take the necessary steps to ensure that such document shall be submitted -

-- (i) may at any time call a special meeting to deal with such a tabled document; or - (ii) shall call a special meeting of the council if the subject matter dealt with in such a document requires the council to deal with the matter before a specified date and no ordinary council meeting is scheduled to take place before or on that date.
+- (a) to the Executive Mayor or relevant committee, if any; or - (b) at the first ordinary Council meeting next ensuing, as the case may be, provided that the Speaker - - (i) may at any time call a special meeting to deal with such a tabled document; or - (ii) shall call a special meeting of the Council if the subject matter dealt with in such a document requires the Council to deal with the matter before a specified date and no ordinary Council meeting is scheduled to take place before or on that date.

-Minutes of meetings and summary of evidence at hearings
+46. Minutes of meetings and summary of evidence at hearings